- How to Improve the Ventilation System in the bathroom?

 2. Having the Right Dimensions in Mind

-While doing a renovation or building it for the first time, make sure that there should be enough space between the bathroom’s door and floor.
+While doing a renovation or building it for the first time, make sure that there is enough space between the bathroom’s door and floor.

 For ventilation purposes, the gap should be of half-inch to 3/4 inch at least.
 If it’s already been constructed then use jam lifters to lift the door and bring it to an appropriate level.